Tantura massacre: Academic commentary

 The historian Ilan Pappé supported Katz and his thesis, and has challenged the Israeli veterans to take him to court, saying he has evidence that the massacre occurred.
-In a 2001 article in the Journal of Palestine Studies, Pappé defended the use of oral history with reference to the USA.
-He pointed out that that history was obtained by Katz, not only from Palestinian villagers, but also from Israeli soldiers.
-Pappé provided new evidence that had come to light after Katz had presented his thesis, in one case quoting (with reference to the IDF source file) "from a document from the Alexandroni Brigade to IDF headquarters in June notes: 'We have tended to the mass grave, and everything is in order'”, and in another, published testimonies by eyewitnesses who had been located in Syria.
+In a 2001 article in the Journal of Palestine Studies, Pappé defended the use of oral history, and pointed out that Katz based his research not only on testimony from Palestinian villagers, but also from Israeli soldiers.
+Pappé provided new evidence that had come to light after Katz had presented his thesis, in one case quoting from "a document from the Alexandroni Brigade to IDF headquarters in June" which read "We have tended to the mass grave, and everything is in order”, and in another, citing published testimonies by eyewitnesses who had been located in Syria.
 He also related the background to Katz's original signed repudiation of his thesis.

 In 2004, Israeli historian Benny Morris extensively reviewed the Tantura controversy and recounted himself coming away "with a deep sense of unease".
-He suggested that, while it is unclear whether or not a massacre occurred, there was no doubt that war crimes were committed by the Jewish forces (Haganah) and that the village was forcibly cleansed of its Arab inhabitants.
+He suggested that, while it is unclear whether or not a massacre occurred, there was no doubt that war crimes were committed by the Jewish forces and that the village was forcibly cleansed of its Arab inhabitants.
 Morris believes that one village woman was raped, Alexandroni troops may have executed POWs and there may have been some looting, based on an army report that uses the Hebrew word khabala (sabotage).